The Mole (Australian TV series) season 3: Episode 5

 Relative Bungee: The players were then taken to a flatscreen monitor that showed the bungee crane and asked to bet on the likelihood of other people, later revealed to be family members of each of them, going through with the jump.
 Each correct prediction earned $1,000 for the kitty, and each incorrect prediction took $1,000 away.
 Crystal-Rose predicted her brother would jump, and he did.
-Joe predicted the same for his sister, but she didn't jump.
-David thought his mother would jump, but she didn't.
+Joe predicted the same for his sister, but she did not jump.
+David thought his mother would jump, but she did not.
 Pete was confident his sister would jump, and she did.
 Alaina predicted that her mother would jump, but she did not.
-Marc predicted that his mother wouldn't jump, and she indeed didn't.
+Marc predicted that his mother would not jump, and she indeed did not.
 Bob predicted that his wife would back out, and she did.
-The only relative the show could find for Ann-Maree was her 82-year-old father, so he wasn't asked to jump.
+The only relative the show could find for Ann-Maree was her 82-year-old father, so he was not asked to jump.
 Instead, a young friend of hers was put on the crane.
-She predicted he would jump, but he didn't.
+She predicted he would jump, but he did not.
 With four correct and four incorrect predictions, the assignment was a push.
 The players were then allowed some time with their relatives.